 How to protect others

-If you have symptoms, particularly a rash consistent with monkeypox, or if you have been in contact with someone who has been diagnosed with monkeypox:
+If you have symptoms, particularly a rash consistent with mpox, or if you have been in contact with someone who has been diagnosed with mpox:

 - Stay home if you are feeling sick

 - If you have a new or unexplained rash or other symptoms, seek medical care for further testing and evaluation